skranz/ParallelTrendsPlot/README.md

 # ParallelTrendsPlot

- Draw plot to assess parallel trends assumption in DID regression with additional control variables
+A very simple package to draw plots that help to assess the parallel trends assumption in DID regression with additional control variables.